fggo/html/README.md

 8. Paint.net

 ### jpeg
-use picture format as .jpeg
+use .jpeg for img with many different colors

-### gif
+### gif png
-use .gif or .png for img with few colors <br/>
-or large areas of the same color
+use .gif or .png for img with few colors or large areas of the same color

-### img dimensions
+## img dimension
-1. reduce size
-2. increase size
-3. change shape, crop
+reduce, increase, change shapes of a img

 ### img resolution
 ```html